 - Initiated by the participant before the end of the last class, and

-- Agreed to by the instructor and the Director of Clinical Faculty in writing (an email is sufficient).
+- Agreed to by the instructor in writing (an email is sufficient).

 Incomplete grades are awarded on a temporary basis only.
 A student with an Incomplete grade on the transcript is ineligible for graduation.
 In the event an I grade converts to an F grade, participants will be automatically dismissed from the program.
 No grade changes are accepted after conferral of the degree.
 See the School of Education’s Incomplete Grade policy for additional information.